smatechnologies/ibm-i-agent-docs/docs/job-tracking/using.md

     b.
 The values for the Job Description, Job Description Library, Job Queue and Job Queue Library may be set to the special value of \*ALL to accept any value, or a specific name may be entered into any of theses fields.
 Specific names are compared to the actual job intercepted for Tracking, to qualify whether the job is accepted for Tracking or simply bypassed and allowed to execute.
     c.
 Specify "AdHoc" for the Schedule name.
     d.
 Set the Track Type to "Q".
-7. In OpCon/xps Enterprise Manager, add a new job master record to the AdHoc schedule, specifying the job type of IBM i.
+7. In OpCon Enterprise Manager, add a new job master record to the AdHoc schedule, specifying the job type of IBM i.
     a.
 Be sure that the selected machine name matches the LSAM environment where the Tracked job was registered.
 8. Select "Batch job" in the job sub-type pull-down list.
 9. Enter the exact name of the job that was registered in the LSAM Job tracking parameters Add screen.